Kava-Labs/kava-devnet/spec/xrpPeg.md

 ### Reserve

 The validators of the sidechain manage XRP reserves on the XRP ledger.
 They do this by committing to their XRP address on the sidechain and creating a multisignature wallet on the XRP ledger that requires 2/3 of validator voting power to execute a transaction.
-The following script shows the creation of a such a reserve.
+The following script shows the creation of such a reserve.

 ``` javascript
 const RippleAPI = require('ripple-lib').RippleAPI